 Most people find the toe edge harder than the heel edge side slip.
-This is mainly because you are facing up the slope, whilst travelling backward down the hill, which can be a little scarey!
-Also it can be a little harder to find the sweet spot for a smooth side slip on the toe edge.
+This is mainly because you are facing up the slope whilst traveling backward down the hill, which can be a little scary!
+Also, it can be a little harder to find the sweet spot for a smooth side slip on the toe edge.
 But let’s give it a go!

 Strap your board on, the same as you did for the heel edge, then roll over so that you end up on your hands and knees looking back up the hill.

-Travelling backwards can be a little scary, so get your buddy to give you a shout if there is someone or something behind you which you need to avoid.
+Traveling backward can be a little scary, so get your buddy to give you a shout if there is someone or something behind you that you need to avoid.
 Try and resist the urge to twist your upper body round to look down the hill, as this can cause some funky stuff to start happening with your board.
-Anyways, next we are going to move onto the diagonal side slip when you can better see where you are going!
+Anyways, next, we are going to move onto the diagonal side slip when you can better see where you are going!

 Toe edge diagonal sideslip.